Happy Pride Month!

 HM: I joined Index Pride shortly after starting at Index Exchange in 2017.
 One of the group’s founding members encouraged me to join.
 I believed in the mission, was drawn to the fantastic people already in the group, and I wanted to get involved.

 A key takeaway for me has been to always keep the conversation going.
 As long as we’re still talking to each other, we can keep learning, and hopefully continue to grow and do better.

 WM: What are a few things someone can do to be a better ally at work?

 HM: There are lots of ways to be a great ally to your LGBTQ+ colleagues!
 Where you’re able, update your pronouns (and respect those that others use), attend events run by your pride groups, and never underestimate the impact of a smile or a kind word.

-EW: I’d emphasize two things: listen and act.
-Listen to your marginalized colleagues, as their experience of issues affecting them might be different from your experience of those issues.
+EW: I’d emphasise two things: listen and act.
+Listen to your marginalised colleagues, as their experience of issues affecting them might be different from your experience of those issues.

 Act, because sometimes a small gesture can mean a tremendous amount.
 One example that’s really stuck with me came up during an Index Pride event earlier this year where our guest, Sam Slate, a transgender man working at Dell, talked about how the tipping point for workplace acceptance of his transition was nothing more than a colleague welcoming him into the men’s gym.
 Doing good is a lot easier than we think.

 WM: What activities is Index Pride planning for Pride Month?